 Since inception, Genmab A/S has established general warrant schemes all of which have the primary objective of giving those who help build the company an opportunity to share in the value of the business that they are helping to create.
 The warrant schemes are meant to provide an incentive for all company employees, including those in our subsidiaries, and members of the Executive Management.
 Prior to the Annual General Meeting in March 2017, the warrant authorizations also allowed for warrant grants to members of the Board of Directors, as well as to certain external consultants with a long-term relationship with us.

-Grants of warrants to members of Executive Management are subject to the general guidelines for incentive-based remuneration of the Board of Directors and Executive Management.
-Under these guidelines members of the Board of Directors may only be granted RSUs whereas members of the Executive Management may be granted RSUs or a combination of RSUs and warrants.
-The guidelines were most recently amended and adopted by the Annual General Meeting in March 2020 and is available at the company’s website: https://ir.genmab.com/corporate-governance/remuneration-principles.
+Grants of warrants to members of Executive Management are subject to the Remuneration Policy for the Board of Directors and Executive Management.
+Under this policy members of the Board of Directors may only be granted RSUs whereas members of the Executive Management may be granted RSUs or a combination of RSUs and warrants.
+The Remuneration Policy was adopted by the Annual General Meeting in March 2020 and is available at the company’s website: https://ir.genmab.com/corporate-governance/remuneration-principles.